How To Redomicile A Foreign Company To Singapore?

 • De-register your company in its original place of incorporation within 60 days, and submit evidence to ACRA.

 • Ensure that pre-existing charges are registered within 30 days of redomiciliation.
-For example, if a bank has a floating charge over your company’s assets, this charge would have to be duly registered.
+For example, if your company’s assets are subject to a floating charge by a bank, you would need to ensure proper registration of this charge.
 Your company directors may be liable for sanctions such as fines if this is not complied with.

 READY TO RELOCATE YOUR COMPANY OR SETUP A NEW SINGAPORE COMPANY AS A FOREIGNER?